-We take regular payments with Square or PayPal.
-We do not store your credit card details or have access to this information at any point during the transaction.
 To pay on receipt of an invoice, or by bank transfer, please see the Other Payment Options below.

 Members of Teacher Associations (TAs) and Past Participants on courses with us are offered discounts on the course fees, but please note that we are unable to discount the moderation fee.
 Please choose one of the four course fees below (ensuring that you qualify for any discount or Past Participant rate, if you select one).

 If you would like to pay by credit card, please contact us and we will send you an invoice which can be paid online using a number of major credit cards.
 If you're having trouble using PayPal, then this should be your next option.